spryker/spryker-docs/_drafts/oryx/boilerplate.md

 ## Introduction

-Boilerplate refers to the _template_ code that is used to generate an application code that can be further customized.
-Changing boilerplate is convenient at first sight as the code is at hand, generated in your project repository.
+Boilerplate refers to the _template_ code that is used to generate application code which can be further customized.
+At first sight, changing boilerplate is convenient as the code is at hand, generated in your project repository.
 However, when upgrading to newer versions of the original code, it becomes challenging.
-If you've customize the boilerplate code and want to reapply a new version of the boilerplate, you have to merge the customizations with the new version during every update to a new version of the application.
+If you customized the boilerplate code and want to reapply a new version of the boilerplate, you have to merge the customizations with the new version during every update.
 This is a time-consuming and error-prone process that can slow down your development process and increase the risk of bugs.

 ## How we prevent boilerplate code

-In Oryx, we use a few tactics to prevent boilerplate code.
-These tactics include:
+In Oryx, we use the following tactics to prevent boilerplate code:

-1. Bootstrap the application from [npm packages](https://www.npmjs.com/org/spryker-oryx) rather than source.
+1. Bootstrap the application from [npm packages](https://www.npmjs.com/org/spryker-oryx) instead of source.
-2. Expose an function to setup the [app orchestrator](./app-orchestrator.md) conveniently.
+2. Expose a function to set up the [app orchestrator](./app-orchestrator.md) conveniently.
 3. Provide [presets](./presets.md) for the standard application setup, including the feature sets and UI themes.
 4. Provide the source code in a [public repository](https://github.com/spryker/oryx) to enable developers to read the source code.
 5. Provide configurable component and business logic.
-6. Allow for customizations by [dependency injection](./dependency-injection.md).
+6. Allow for customizations with [dependency injection](./dependency-injection.md).

 Most of the details around these tactics can be found elsewhere in the documentation.
 In the following sections you read more details on the boilerplate files that are needed.

 ### NPM Packages

-One of the biggest sources of boilerplate code in any project is the application logic itself.
-In Oryx, we've separated out all the application logic into individual packages that are [distributed on npm](https://www.npmjs.com/org/spryker-oryx).
-These packages include components, business logic and integrations to the Spryker APIs.
+One of the biggest sources of boilerplate code in a project is the application logic.
+In Oryx, we  separated out all the application logic into individual packages that are [distributed on npm](https://www.npmjs.com/org/spryker-oryx).
+These packages include components, business logic, and integrations to the Spryker APIs.

-By separating out the application logic in this way, we've eliminated the boilerplate code from your projects.
-Instead of writing code to handle basic functionality, you can simply install the appropriate package and use it directly in your code.
+By separating out the application logic in this way, we eliminated the boilerplate code from your projects.
+Instead of writing code to handle basic functionality, you can install the needed packages and use it  in your code.
 And because the packages are distributed on npm and published with [Semantic Versioning](https://semver.org/), you can be confident that upgrading to a new version of the framework won't break your code.

 ### Using Presets